roman-milk/roman-milk.github.io/teen-slut-spreads-for-married-men.md

+===

- ****** Teen Slut Spreads For Married Men Ch.
-09 ****** byNonStopFunGuy© "Mmm, don't you love my ass, Daddy?" giggled the slender, long-haired brunette as she looked back over her petite, bronzed shoulder, snickering at her perverted father.
+"Mmm, don't you love my ass, Daddy?" giggled the slender, long-haired brunette as she looked back over her petite, bronzed shoulder, snickering at her perverted father.
 She saw his handsome face glued to the sight of her tanned, slim back and soft, tight 18 year old ass, as it was beginning to gyrate over his pelvis, sliding up and down his oversized, super-long boner.
 Fallon grunted and moaned, too, her hands down to grab her father's powerful legs, steadying herself as she began thrusting her pussy around his eight-and-a-half inch, super-fat erection, driving it farther up into her teen body.

  The snort from her father answered her question, but a moment later, licking his lips, he sneered at his daughter's naked ass.
 "You have the best butt ever, baby," he growled at Fallon.
 Reaching his powerful hands forward, he wrapped his fingers around her thin hips, feeling her young, slim body as she began humping his incredible dick, with Fallon doing most of the work now.
 Her vagina oozed semen and juices, from the huge load he squirted into her cunt a little while earlier.
 Now, his first orgasm was lubricating their sex, making her pink, shaved-bald cunt a squishy, messy hole, so easy for her to raise and lower herself "reverse-cowgirl" style as she fucked her handsome, fit father.